“…the greatest and noblest gift that ever was given for charity, by any one man, public or private, in this nation.”

-We offer a range of volunteering opportunities in areas including collections management, conservation, gardening, learning and visitor services.
-To find out more about the activities our volunteers have been involved with, please visit our blog.
+We offer a range of volunteering opportunities in areas including collections management, gardening, learning, visitor engagement and befriending.
 To see our current volunteer opportunities, please click here.

-If you would like to contribute to our work then please get in touch with Sara Manzanares, Volunteer Coordinator.
+If you would like to contribute to our work then please get in touch with Ruby Mckevitt, Volunteer Coordinator.

 Leave a Legacy